12 Best Linux distros for programming

 Zorin OS

 But what makes it so good for programming?
-First, you get familiarity(mainly if you previously used Windows).
+First, you get familiarity for those who previously used Windows.
 Secondly, it offers WINE's compatibility with Windows.
 This means you can work with pre-installed applications and custom apps made for Windows.

-Pop!_OS - Ready to Use Linux Distro for Programming
+Pop!_OS: Ready to Use for Programming

 Pop!_OS

-Debian – best for programmers that prefer a stable environment
+Debian: Best for programmers that prefer a stable environment

 Debian

-Debian follows a three-branch approach consisting of an Unstable, Testing, and Stable branch.
+Debian follows a three-branch approach consisting of an unstable, testing, and stable branch.

-Kali Linux – best for security programmers
+Kali Linux: Best for security programmers

 Kali Linux is one of the best Linux distributions, especially if you're a security programmer or an ethical hacker.
 It offers access to tons of penetration testing tools.
 You can also use any of your favorite programming languages to write scripts for testing vulnerable networks or computers.